 U.S. Assistance to Sri Lanka

 U.S. assistance has totaled more than $2 billion since Sri Lanka's independence in 1948.
 Through the U.S. Agency for International Development (USAID), the U.S. has contributed to Sri Lanka's economic growth with projects designed to reduce unemployment, improve housing, develop the Colombo Stock Exchange, modernize the judicial system, and improve competitiveness.
-The United States provided $8.7 million to support the post-conflict humanitarian situation in Sri Lanka in FY 2013.
+In FY 2013, the United States provided nearly $5.5 million in humanitarian assistance for Sri Lanka.
 The International Broadcast Bureau (IBB) operates a radio-transmitting station in Sri Lanka.
 U.S. Armed Forces maintain a limited military-to-military relationship with the Sri Lanka defense establishment.
 The U.S. also provides technical assistance/training opportunities to Sri Lanka in many areas including biotechnology, intellectual property rights protection, and cyber security.

 Bilateral Economic Relations